cogsys-tuebingen/cslibs_ndt/README.md

 * [cslibs\_ndt](cslibs_ndt/):

-    This package contains common utilities needed for the different implementations and their serializations.
+    This package contains common utilities needed for the different implementations and their serialization.

 * [cslibs\_ndt\_2d](cslibs_ndt_2d/):